bsdpot/pot-book/docs/Installation.md

 This settings will take effect at the next reboot.

 #### Known issue
-We have found a performance issue with the `vtnet` driver.
+An issue with the `vtnet` driver can cause poor performance on the network card.
-If you are installing `pot` on a VM using `vtnet`, probably you want to add this line to your `/boot/loader.conf`:
+If `pot` is installed on a VM based on `vtnet`, the following command avoids the performance penalty:
 ```console
 # echo hw.vtnet.lro_disable=1 >> /boot/loader.conf
 ```

-This settings will take effect at the next reboot.
+This setting needs a reboot to take effect.
 ## `pot` framework configuration
 Under the folder `/usr/local/etc/pot` you'll find two files: